pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/15_http_api.md

 In this example, a simple adhoc pipeline is called using an [url encoded query string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).

-Let's assume you have're having a pipeline like this:
+Suppose you have a pipeline that looks like this:

 ```yaml
 pipeline: